etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 = DJ mix transcription using Non-Negative Matrix Factorization (NMF)

 In this section, we introduce a new application of NMF algorithm to perform DJ mix transcription.
 We first study DJ hardware and software to justify the transcription task as a matrix factorization problem, and introduce the penalized Beta-NMF algorithm.
 We then show that the matrix factorization can yield an intuitive representation of DJ mix parameters.
 We propose a multi-pass extension of the NMF algorithm that greatly improves its performance, and discuss additional modifications.
-We then present example results and evaluate our method on a publicly available dataset, and discuss possible extensions.
+We then present example results and evaluate our method on a publicly available dataset.

 == DJ mixing hardware